-A report on this review should be submitted by the Secretary-General to the Council at its 2020 session for consideration and appropriate action.
+A report on the process and methodology of carrying out this survey should be submitted by the Secretary-General to the Council at its 2015 session.
+The Council should then consider the appropriate course of action to be taken, with a view to reporting to the 2018 plenipotentiary conference on the matter.

-Special measures for the least developed countries, small island developing states, landlocked developing countries and countries with economies in transition
+Special measures for the least developed countries, small island developing states, landlocked developing countries with economies in transition

-The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

-- a) United Nations resolutions on programmes of action for the least developed countries (LDCs), small island developing states (SIDS), landlocked developing countries (LLDCs) and countries with economies in transition; - b) Resolution 72/200 of the United Nations General Assembly (UNGA), on information and communication technologies (ICTs) for sustainable development; - c) UNGA Resolution 72/228, on science, technology and innovation for development; - d) UNGA Resolution 70/1, on transforming our world: the 2030 Agenda for Sustainable Development; - e) Resolution 135 (Rev. Dubai, 2018) of this conference, on ITU's role in the development of telecommunications/ICTs, in providing technical assistance and advice to developing countries1 and in implementing relevant national, regional and interregional projects,
+- a) United Nations resolutions on programmes of action for the least developed countries (LDCs), small island developing states (SIDS), landlocked developing countries (LLDCs) and countries with economies in transition, - b) Resolution 68/198 of the United Nations General Assembly (UNGA), on information and communication technologies (ICTs) for development; - c) UNGA Resolution 68/220, on science, technology and innovation for development; - d) Resolution 135 (Rev. Busan, 2014) of this conference, on ITU's role in the development of telecommunications/ICTs, in providing technical assistance and advice to developing countries and in implementing relevant national, regional and interregional projects, the importance of telecommunications/ICTs for the development of the countries concerned,

-1 These include the least developed countries, small island developing states, landlocked developing countries and countries with economies in transition.
+&lt;sup>1 These include the least developed countries, small island developing states, landlocked developing countries and countries with economies in transition.